 The North End – this neighbourhood has long had the reputation of needing to be avoided.
 Oooooh, the north end!!
 But in recent years, with the redevelopment of James Street North and the Waterfront, this community has once again become known as a trendy and upcoming place to be.
 It is a family friendly community that features a mix of styles of homes, as well as many long term residents who were born and raised and have remained loyal to their community.
 It gives you easy access to many of the access points into and out of the city via Burlington heading East and Cannon heading West to the 403.

-The Stipley Neighbourhood is home to the CFL team, the Hamilton Tiger Cats.
+The Stipley/Gibson Neighbourhood is home to the CFL team, the Hamilton Tiger Cats.
 Ivor Wynne Stadium was torn down and rebuilt as Tim Horton’s Field in 2014, was host to the soccer games for the 2015 Pan Am Games – June 2018 you’ll find us at The Rally for the Arkells kicking off the summer!
 The stadium is smack dab in the centre of the residential neighbourhood so you want to make sure you know what you’re getting into when you look at homes in the immediate area cause the TiCats fans come out in force on game days!
-My husband and I moved to this neighbourhood in late 2016 and we absolutely love it, with walkable destinations like The Capitol Bar, and Vintage Coffee Roasters, and the new Bernie Morelli Rec Centre under construction this is a real spot to be.
-Just announced in February 2018, the Playhouse Theatre at Sherman and Barton was just purchased by a Waterloo based independent movie group – cannot wait to see that as a working theatre again!!
+My husband and I moved to this neighbourhood in late 2016 and we absolutely love it, with walkable destinations like The Capitol Bar, and Vintage Coffee Roasters, and the new Bernie Morelli Rec Centre .
+The revived Playhouse Theatre at Sherman and Barton is up and running, looks AH-mazing.
+On the Gibson side of Sherman, things are happening as well with the already mentioned lofts, but also with Hendry’s Barbershop and a soon to be opened new project from us!
+My husband is working hard on getting his latest venture open and becoming part of the street scape – stay tuned in late summer of 2019 for a brand new Tiki Bar serving up Detroit style pizza!